-1 Credit.
-Instruction and practice in the principal modes of public speaking: interpretive reading, informative speech, persuasive speech, debate, and formal presentation with use of aids.
+0.5 Credit OR 1 Credit.
+Instruction and practice in the principal modes of public speaking: interpretive reading, informational speech, persuasive speech, debate, and formal presentation with use of aids.
 Theories of oral communication are introduced, and critiques of presentations are provided.
-Through regular class attendance, participation, and conscientious application of course material, students will acquire a deeper understanding of communication theory and its application.
 Prerequisite: Speech Communication.